magumbo/nelson-brochure/exampleSite/content/why-nelson.md

   - title: Increase profitability
     content: Our conversion-obsessed booking engine will increase your direct sales, while keeping inventory optimized in online-travel agencies.
 Your sales commissions will be lower.
-Other costs will also be lower as you embrace digital transformation
+Other costs will also be lower as you digitize your operations.
 our_mission:
   enable: true
   subtitle: OUR MISSION